Back to all posts

 Choose Narvarte if your month depends on a stable weekday routine: quieter nights, furnished-apartment comfort, practical errands, hospital-corridor access, and a work-from-home setup that does not require you to leave the apartment every day.

-For most 30+ night guests comparing these two areas, Narvarte wins because it is easier to repeat.
+For most 30+ night guests comparing only these two areas, Narvarte wins because it is easier to repeat.
 San Rafael can be interesting.
 Narvarte is usually easier to live in for a full month.

 Narvarte vs San Rafael at a Glance